matplotlib/matplotlib/doc/users/interactive.rst

   %matplotlib notebook

 which uses the `.backend_nbagg` backend which ships with Matplotlib.
-However nbagg does not work in Jupyter Lab due to changes in the front end.
+However nbagg does not work in Jupyter Lab.

 GUIs + jupyter
 ~~~~~~~~~~~~~~